So you’ve decided to move to Portugal? Great choice!

 The Portugal Golden Visa is best for those who need more flexibility – either to maintain their existing life in their home country, or spend time in Portugal on their own terms.

-How can I apply for the D7 visa online in Portugal?
+Can I apply for the D7 visa online?

-You can’t apply for the D7 visa online in Portugal.
+No, you can’t apply for the D7 visa online.
 Instead, you need to start your application at your nearest Portuguese embassy or consulate, in either your country of citizenship or legal residence.

 How long does the D7 visa take?